First of all, this is minor, but I think these debate coin tosses are rigged. Mitt wins every time. I want to see these alleged tosses televised.

 “You mention the Navy, for example, and that we have fewer ships than we did in 1917.
 Well, Governor we also have fewer horses and bayonets, because the nature of our military has changed.
 We have these things called aircraft carriers, where planes land on them.
 We have these ships that go under water, nuclear submarines.”

 Romney mentioned in the debate that the Secretary of Defense called Obama’s proposed one trillion cut to military, “devastating.”
-However, the innocent families that live in countries fearing US attack likely feel much differently, and the military hardly needs more money.
+However, the innocent families that live in countries fearing US attack likely feel much differently.
 These cuts were proposed by congress anyway.
 Furthermore, why should anyone care what the secretary of defense and former CIA director, Leon Pannetta, has to say?
 I wonder how he’ll cope with the hundreds of billions left to conduct America’s wars for corporate hegemony?

 An increase in the military budget just means more tax money funding the invasion of more countries we don’t need to be fighting.
 It also means more American and foreign lives lost, and it means a surge in the profitability of corporations that supply and finance war.
 It would cause the “security dilemma” to escalate as more and more people resent America as a military tyrant.

 Regardless of his intentions, Mitt Romney doesn’t know how to create peace.
-This was made clear by his criticism of Obama for meeting with dictators:
+This was made clear by his criticism of Obama for meeting with authoritarians:

 “The president in his campaign four years ago, said he would meet with all the world’s worst actors in his first year, he’d sit down with Chavez and Kim Jong-il, with Castro and President Ahmadinejad of Iran.
 And I think they looked and thought, well, that’s an unusual honor to receive from the President of the United States.
 [I doubt this is what they thought.]
 And then the president began what I have called an apology tour, of going to various nations in the Middle East and criticizing America.
 I think they looked at that and saw weakness.”

 The rulers Mitt mentioned as the “worst actors” are very different and hardly the worst rulers of the world.
-And he can hardly claim to be for peace when he doesn’t even support dialogue with foreign rulers.
+Why no criticism is made of American leaders being friendly with the Saudi Royal family that runs a government which stones, whips, and beheads Saudis (including women accused of being raped) as capital punishment is apparent in their oil reserves.
+Romney can hardly claim to be for peace when he doesn’t even support dialogue with foreign rulers.
 When Obama rejected ever apologizing, Romney continued, “You said that America had been dismissive and derisive.
 You said on occasion that America had dictated other nations.
 Mr. President, America has not dictated other nations.
 We have freed other nations from dictators.”
 This is absurd.
-America is technically the largest dictatorship on earth.
-It dictates what the world should do and its elections are hardly democratic.
+America dictates what the world should do every day and its elections are hardly democratic.
 (If you don’t believe this, research the Electoral College and the Supreme Court decision that made Bush president.)
 Just about the only dictatorship America has ever dissolved was the Nazi Regime, and they weren’t alone.
 America captured Bin Laden, but what is less known is that they also helped to put him in power.
 America has put countless dictators in power like Ngo Dinh Diem in Vietnam, Mohammed-Reza Shah Pahlavi in Iran and Colonel Carlos Castillo Armas in Guatemala.
 Millions have died as a result of US backed dictators, as well as from failed US foreign policy.

-During Operation Condor, America also put in power dictators all over Latin America and trained death squads that terrorized innocent people of Columbia and Latin America.
+During Operation Condor, the US also put dictators in power all over Latin America and trained death squads that terrorized innocent people of Columbia and Latin America.
 “Plan Columbia” also brought USG terrorism to Latin America.
-Mitt wants America to be an unapologetic, unfailing tyrant that can never admit any wrong doing, except he criticizes the Obama administration in every debate.
+Mitt wants America to be an unapologetic, unfailing tyrant that can never admit any wrongdoing, except he criticizes the Obama administration in every debate.
 The American government has ravaged the world and it should be apologizing for it.
-Recognizing your “enemies” have legitimate grievances and acknowledging their hardships caused by US intervention is the first step to making amends and a new peaceful and just relationship.
-It is right to apologize to everyone who has been harmed by America’s imperialist, misanthropic, ecocidal agendas.
-We shoudn’t pretend these atrocities never happened while expanding our military and taking an antagonistic approach to everyone who has a problem with America.
+It is right to apologize to everyone who has been harmed by America’s imperialist, misanthropic, ecocidal policies.
+We shoudn’t pretend these atrocities never happened while expanding our military and taking an antagonistic approach to everyone critical of America.
 Somehow people have become convinced that war is inevitable and that it will always exist, but it doesn’t have to.
 The people in charge of “defense” create these problems.

 Both candidates also both talked about the crippling sanctions on Iran and Pakistan as though they are accomplishments.
 Mitt was quick to claim he was the first to suggest crippling sanctions in Iran.
 But Obama pointed out that “while we were coordinating an international coalition to make sure these sanctions were effective, you [Romney] were still invested in a Chinese state oil company that was doing business with the Iranian oil sector.”
 Mitt had no response to this particular criticism.